“Life if glorious, but it is also wretched. It is both. Gloriousness and wretchedness need each other … They go together.” — Pema Chodron

 He curses the whole rotten show, damned if you do, or don’t Anyway you look at it

 It’s a burial, and then oblivion.
-The bride barely notices him,
+The bride barely takes notice of him,

-How she’s come to life for the occasion, kisses bride and groom on the forehead,
+She’s come to life for this occasion, kisses bride and groom,

-Leaves a lip print that smells of spice cake.
+Leaves a lip print wafting of spice cake.

 Wretch aggressively pumps the groom’s hand.

-Arm in arm, Glory and Wretch step into their own midnight –
+Arm in arm, the half-century Mr. and Mrs. step into their own midnight –

 He regrets zeroes scrawled onto their gift check.